 A tool that requires mastery

 Technology and computing devices are just like any other tools.
-Before the tablets and phones, there were TV.
+Before the tablets and phones, there was TV.
 The tool itself is neutral; it can be addicting and used to consume mindless TV shows, or it can be directed toward effective supplemental learning.
 Just like any tools, it requires discipline and skills to harness its benefit.

 From consumer to creator

 There are two fundamental ways to interact with technology; one on the receiving end (as consumers) and one on the creating end.
-Consumers of technology knows how to find the latest games, videos and apps.
+Consumers of technology know how to find the latest games, videos and apps.
 Creators put these games, videos and apps onto the fingertips of consumers.
 Mastering technology involves both consumer and creator.

 Professor Mitch Resnick at MIT’s Media Lab, a renowned educator and proponent in coding education for K-12 students, believes that although our children grow up in a world in which technology, the web and connectedness are learnt as it were organically, this does not mean they are fully prepared.
 “Young people today have lots of experience… interacting with new technologies, but a lot less so of creating [or] expressing themselves with new technologies.
 It’s almost as if they can read but not write”.

 As Professor Resnick mentioned, becoming a creator in technology leapfrogs us from a “reader” to “writer”.
 Coding is a skill that bridges the gap between the savvy consumer and a creator with technology.

 Knowing how to code enables us to express ourselves with technology.
 Knowing how to code enables to transform an idea and code it up into our own apps or websites.
 Beyond the technical aspects, learning to code requires a breakdown of computing processes and problem structure.
 Through that, it leads to a deeper understanding of the interconnection of technologies.
 Eventually, it opens up a whole new world of possibilities in creativity.